Leaf-Agriculture/docs/docs/provider-authentication-overview.md

 - [Trimble][19]

 Also, we recommend use our Providers Integrations Resources endpoint to debrief the ingested resources from the authenticated account.
+With the Providers Integrations Resources, you can access all the relevant information between the authentication and the processing of your resources ingested into Leaf's API.
+The resource summary gives you more visibility on what and how many resources are being processed.
 - [Integrations Resources][20]

 Need more guidance?
 Contact us at help@withleaf.io.